 How to Deal with a Forgotten User ID or Password

-Because this ID is tied to you directly, it’s important to set your Username and password as something you’ll remember.
-But there are options for retrieving your Username or resetting your password.
+Your FSA ID is tied to you directly, so it’s important to set your username and password as something you’ll remember.
+If you do lose either one, there are options to retrieve it.

-However, keep in mind that the FSA limits the number of incorrect authentication attempts you can try before they lock you out of your account and make you reset your password for security.
+However, keep in mind that the FSA limits the number of incorrect authentication attempts before they lock you out of your account.
 Avoid making random password guesses and try some of the troubleshooting suggestions in this article.

 Using “Forgot My Password” or “Forgot My Username”

 There are options, including Forgot Password and Forgot Username, on many of the login pages where you would enter your FSA ID.